Kong/docs.konghq.com/app/install/aws-cloudformation.md

 Provisions Kong resources in a new VPC or existing VPC.

-Note: User would need to provide a S3 bucket location where `kong.yml` is stored with the declarative configuration to bootstrap all the Kong instances.
+Note: User would need to provide an S3 bucket location where `kong.yml` is stored with the declarative configuration to bootstrap all the Kong instances.

  ##### HVM AMI